 This is a space for all things that inspire us and we hope will inspire you too.
 Have something you'd like us to cover or try?
 Just contact us!

 This is our first year living in our house during the Christmas season.
-We actually moved in just before Christmas last year but we were not really settled in our new space yet throughout the holidays.
+We moved in JUST before Christmas last year but we were not really settled in our new space yet throughout the holidays.
 This year, with more time on my hands, I decided to have fun with our front porch and approach it how I would a floral installation like those I make for weddings.

-The week leading up to making this I scoured my 3 siblings properties and my parents’ property to forage all the materials I needed.
+The week leading up to making this year’s installation I scoured my 3 siblings properties and my parents’ property to forage all the fresh materials that I needed.
 I found a combination of spruce, pine, and cedar boughs as well as rose hips, dried wild asters, and sumac.
-I also used hydrangea that I had dried out from our wedding in September and dried out some oranges too.
+I also used hydrangea that I had dried from our wedding in September and dried out some oranges too.
 The final accent was some twinkly lights – it’s amazing how much a magic a little bit of light can add!

 I documented the whole process on my Instagram stories under the highlight called ‘Porch’.
 However, for those of you curious about the mechanics of this – the image below shows you the ‘bones’ of this piece.
 Using chicken wire is a common technique when making floral installations.
 I created a chicken wire tube to go around the perimeter of the door.
-Since our house is made out of brick, I did not want to drill into the brick so had to attach it from the top – I screwed 3 eye hooks into the porch ceiling and attached the chicken wire tube to them using zip ties.
+Since our house is made out of brick, I did not want to drill into the brick so I had to attach it from the wood at the top.
+I screwed 3 eye hooks into the porch ceiling and attached the chicken wire tube to them using zip ties.
 To secure the sides, I tied a heavy brick to the bottom of the chickenwire – it has worked great!
 Unfortunately this was a realization I had after taking this photo but again, check out my Instagram highlight to see a better look at that!

 Follow along with our daily snaps featuring all things home, garden, and floral design